impleri/player-skills/readme.md

 However, it does not remove the recipe itself -- only `unproducible` does that.
 That is, a crafty player could view a recipe that produces the item, then right click on the produced item to see what recipes with which it can be consumed.

+Client-side restrictions (e.g. JEI, REI) must be loaded client-side in order to work.
+Data packs are only loaded server-side, so they will not work for client-side.

 ## Data Packs

 You can create skills using data packs!
 Just use the `skills` grouping.
 The file name will be used as the skill name.